Snowy404/DiscordTokenHoster/README.md

 If there is an error at line 7, type "pip install websocket_client" into the command line and then run the program again.

-You can edit the status at line 77.
+You can edit the status at line 77 of onliner.py